Enable cross-virtual network connectivity with peering

 Gateway Transit and Connectivity

-When virtual networks are peered, you configure a VPN gateway in the peered virtual network as a transit point.
+You can configure a VPN gateway in the peered virtual network as a gateway transit point.
 In this case, a peered virtual network uses the remote gateway to gain access to other resources.
 A virtual network can have only one gateway.
 Gateway transit is supported for both VNet Peering and Global VNet Peering.

-When you Allow Gateway Transit the virtual network can communicate to resources outside the peering.
+Gateway Transit allows the virtual network to communicate to resources outside the peering.
 For example, the subnet gateway could:

 - Use a site-to-site VPN to connect to an on-premises network.